KawtharAlomran/202275440-KawtharAlomran-assignment4/README.md

 - Visitor timer displaying time spent on the website in the format of hours:minutes:seconds
 - Light/Dark mode toggle with user preference saved using localStorage
 - Performance improvements including image optimization and clean code practices
+- Interactive skills section with filtering and animations

 ## Technologies Used